UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 If you ask for a longer run time (TimeLimit) than the maximum on the system, your job will not run.
 The maximum is currently ten days.
 If you must run a longer job, submit it with a ten-day runtime and contact UPPMAX support.

-???- question "How do I use the modules in batch jobs?"

-    - In order to make running installed programs easier you should use the module command.
-    - The different module that are installed sets the correct environments that are needed for the programs to run, like ``PATH``, ``LD_LIBRARY_PATH`` and ``MANPATH``.
-    -To see what what modules that are available, type ``module avail``.
-To see what modules you have loaded, type ``module list``.

-    - Note.
-For the batch system slurm to work with modules you must have

-    ```
-    #!/bin/bash -l
-    ```

-    in your submit script.

-    - For more information, read the [module system guide](../modules.md)